Wisconsin Highway 30: Route description

 WIS 30 is a freeway for its entire length and lies completely within the city of Madison.
 It junctions with US 151 at a folded diamond interchange.
-West of the terminus, the road becomes Aberg Avenue which provides a shortcut to WIS 113 north.
+West of the terminus, the road becomes Aberg Avenue which provides a shortcut to WIS 113 north, providing a near-direct through route to Dane County Regional Airport to the north via International Lane.
 WIS 30 has three interchanges between termini: one at Fair Oaks Avenue, one at Stoughton Road (US 51) and a half-diamond at North Thompson Drive (CTH-T).
 The Thompson Drive interchange features roundabouts at the ramp junctions with the crossing street.
 WIS 30 ends at its junction with Interstates 39, 90 and 94 at what is commonly known as the Badger Interchange.
+The roadway continues as Interstate 94 east, heading towards Milwaukee.
 The interchanges are numbered sequentially from west to east.

 History

-From 1924 until the completion of I-94 between Madison and Milwaukee, WIS 30 ran from the Wisconsin state capitol to Wisconsin Avenue in downtown Milwaukee, along with WIS 19.
+From 1924 until the completion of I-94 between Madison and Milwaukee, WIS 30 ran from the Wisconsin State Capitol from King Street east to Wisconsin Avenue in downtown Milwaukee, along with WIS 19.
 The route of WIS 30 had several different alignments during that time, all which generally parallel the current routing of I-94.

 WIS 30 was the main route between the two largest cities in the state until I-94's completion in the late 1960s.